 Here are some photos of melon bunny carvings sent to me by readers of my blog who are beginner fruit carvers.

-Jana Bromley sent me this message along with her photos:
+Jana Bromley sent me this message along with her photos of her first attempt:

 I attempted the melon bunny basket carving for my niece’s 7th birthday this weekend.
 I was worried because I didn’t have much time, but it was actually really quick to make!
 I loved your instructions on your video – so easy to understand.

-I think it looks great, especially for a first try.
+I think it looks good, especially for a first try.
 Don’t worry, making those cuts smoother will just come with practice.

 This next photo shows Jana’s melon bunny bowl from the back.